VinukaSilva/Credit-Card-Fraud-Detection/README.md

 ## Experimental Design

 - **Algorithm Selection**: This research is basically based on whether the performance of a Neural Network would significantly differ if one part of the algorithm's configuration is changed.
 Firstly, a multi-layer perceptron with 1-hidden layer was trained followed by a multi-layer perceptron with 2 hidden layers.
-Most of the parameters were tuned using Gridsearch algorithm followed by Trial and Error and, the rest were used as default provided by the Keras library.

 - **Testable Hypothesis**: A neural network's performance on the Credit-Card Fraud dataset is affected by the number of hidden layers.
   - **Null Hypothesis (H0)**: Insufficient evidence to support the hypothesis.